This Homemade BBQ Sauce Recipe is a constant around here. My guy is borderline obsessed, and I think it’s pretty darn tasty too.

-This homemade barbecue sauce is no exception.
-It does start with store-bought ketchup (I have yet to tackle the homemade version of that), but I figure that when I choose a ketchup with natural ingredients and no high-fructose corn syrup, I’m starting off on the right foot.
+This bbq sauce starts with store-bought ketchup (I have yet to tackle the homemade version of that), but I figure that when I choose a ketchup with natural ingredients and no high-fructose corn syrup, I’m starting off with an advantage.

 Tangy, just a little tingly, a tiny bit spicy, and so, so easy to make, our go-to homemade barbecue sauce comes together in less than 20 minutes – and most of that is just simmering time.

 - Add the ingredients: Ketchup, brown sugar, soy sauce, Worcestershire, apple cider vinegar, red pepper flakes, and garlic.

 - Simmer until perfect

 This BBQ sauce recipe is an adaptation from this Crock Pot southern barbecue recipe on About.com’s Southern Food Guide.
 We’ve been making this sauce for years now, and now that barbecue season is heating up (get it? heating up?! sorry), we can’t wait to break it out to brush on and mix into all sorts of good things.

 If you try this recipe, please leave a rating!
 And, if you find it share-worthy – which I hope you do – please share.
 Tag #kitchentreaty on Instagram, Facebook, or Pinterest, and don’t forget to check out my other recipes!

 Our Very Favorite Homemade Barbecue Sauce

 - 2 tablespoons soy sauce (use gluten-free, such as Tamari, for a gluten-free version)